 Each examination is completed in your own time at home.
 You have a maximum of two Exam seasons to complete your exam and the deadlines correspond to the Equinox dates each year.
-For example, if you apply for your exam in December 2018, you will be able to submit for the March 2019 Equinox or the September 2019 Equinox.
-If you apply for your exam in July 2019, you will be able to submit for the September 2019 Equinox or the March 2020 Equinox.
+For example, if you apply for your exam in July 2020, you will be able to submit it for the September 2020 Equinox or the March 2021 Equinox.
+If you apply for your exam December 2020, you will be able to submit for the March 2021 Equinox or the September 2021 Equinox.

 Examination results are released in line with the Solstices, with the results of the Spring season released around the Summer Solstice in June and the results of the Autumn season released just before the Winter Solstice in December.

 Although exams can sometimes inspire fear and dread, they also have an important initiatory function.
 In conquering the fear of formal assessment and putting in a great deal of time and effort to your paper, you allow yourself the possibility of experiencing great achievement and the joy of receiving formal recognition for your astrological skills.
 In the language of astrology we might say that the examination process evokes the planet Saturn, who may be associated with fear and insecurity but also achievement, status, public recognition and the deep satisfaction that comes of a just reward for great effort.

 You can enrol for your exam through the online booking centre or by printing and sending in the Exam form below.
 Please download and read carefully the Exam Rules and Regulations before applying for and submitting your Examination entry.

 You may also wish to read the stories of some of our Certificate and Diploma holders, on the ‘Our Students‘ page.
 These testimonials show the personal journeys behind studying with the Faculty and taking the plunge into formal assessment.